54 Worked Examples: Internal Flows

 5. The relative surface roughness is

 Using the Moody chart, the friction factor for this Reynolds number and relative roughness is about 0.023.
-Some small error in reading the chart is acceptable.
+Minor errors in reading the chart are acceptable.

 6. The pressure drop over a pipe length of 200 ft is